mhanauer/STEMLongPower/README.md

 ```{r setup, include=FALSE}
 knitr::opts_chunk$set(echo = TRUE)
 ```
-Here I am creating the correlation matrices.
-I am assuming that we need to include correlations for time points as well as ethnicities.
-Although, a correlation matrix isn't best the measurement tool for a Pearson's R correlation isn't the best representation of a correlation between a binary variable (ethnicity) and a countinous variable (intent to persist).
+Here I am creating the correlation matrix.
+I am assuming that we need to include correlations for all five time points as well as ethnicities, because four ethnicities (Hispanic, African American, American Indian, and Asian) will be included in the model.
+However, maybe including the binary variables isn't a good idea, because a Pearson's correlation matrix is not a good description of a correlation between a binary and continuous variable.

-First step is generate correlations for each of the four ethnicitices.
-Using a range of .2 to .4, but will need to get the some literature to back this up.
+I am assuming that all correlation between all variables is somewhere between .2 and .4 (I think somebody told me to assume that), which I selected from a uniform distribution.

+I tried to create the correlation matrix in R, but I had a really hard time, so I just downloaded it and manually created it in excel (see corrData.csv).
 ```{r}
 #Generate 8*8 runif and then insert them one by one and repeat them as necessary.
 set.seed(123)